Esri/esri-leaflet-geocoder/Readme.md

 `useMapBounds` | `Boolean` or <br> `Integer` | `11` | Determines if the geocoder should begin using the bounds of the map to enchance search results.
 If `true` the geocoder will always return results in the current map bounds.
 If `false` it will always search the world.
 If an integer like `11` is passed in a search will use the bounds of the map for searhcing is the map is at a zoom level equal or greater then the integer.
 `collapseAfterResult` | `Boolean` | `true` | If the geocoder is expanded after a result this will collapse it.
 `expanded` | `Boolean` | `true` | Start the control in an expanded state.
+`allowMultipleResults` | `true` | When a user hits enter without selecting a suggestion their text will be geocoded within the current bounds of the map.
+A `results` event will fire with multuiple results.
+If this is `false` the first suggestion will be used.
 `containerClass` | `String` | `"geocoder-control"` | Used for styling the geocoder.
 See the [styling guide](#Styling) for more details.
 `inputClass` | `String` | `"geocoder-control-input"` | Used for styling the geocoder.
 See the [styling guide](#Styling) for more details.
 `suggestionsWrapperClass` | `String` | `"geocoder-control-suggestions"`` | Used for styling the geocoder.
 See the [styling guide](#Styling) for more details.